computePods/developmentTasks/docs/Current/006commandLineInterface.md

 2. **ONGOING** Provide some initial commands to prove that the interface works.

+3. Alter to allow the use of cpcli as a *testing* framework.
+This means we should be able to write tests consisting of a FastAPI call followed by a comparison of the result to a standard example.
+We should also be able to check the result conforms to the required JSON specification.

 ## Questions

 **Q**: How do we *dynamically* load click command "plugins" (to allow the